Just Moved In? These 8 Decor Essentials Will Make It Feel like a Home

-If you've just moved into a new place, let us help you turn it into your forever home by guiding you through the absolute essential items you'll need to create a cosy paradise that you're happy to show off on a Zoom call.
+If you've just moved into a new place, be it a rental or a house you own, let us help you turn it into your forever home by guiding you through the absolute essential items you'll need to create a cosy paradise that you're happy to show off on a Zoom call.

-A houseplant (or two)
+2. A houseplant (or two)

 Until you've felt the difference of quality bath towels, you won't know what you're missing out on.
 To feel like you're always on holiday at home, upgrade your towels for that five-star hotel luxury feeling.

-The right rug
+5. The right rug

 Not too small, not too big—the perfect area rug will make all the difference to your interior design scheme.
 If your new place has carpet that you're not so keen on, rugs are a great way to redirect attention away from the floor.
 They also add a cosy touch underfoot and help to define areas easily which is great for smaller, open-plan apartments.